 For lunch, head to Zummstein Picnic Spot, where you may see wild emus.
 Then as you head back to town, you might want to consider making a stop at Silverband Falls.
 This involves taking a right turn down Silverband Rd and driving for about 10 minutes to the car park.
 Alternatively, you can save it for tomorrow since it’s only 9 minutes from town.
 From the car park, follow an easy 1.8km trail that takes you along a creek line until you reach the falls.

 To wrap up the day, drive out to Ngamadjidj Shelter along some typical Australian sand roads.
 Finish the day at Gulgorn Manja for a beautiful sunset view.

-Day 3: Brambuk cultural centre
+Day 3: Brambuk cultural center

 Begin your day by indulging in the tranquil surroundings of the Grampians and exploring the charming town of Halls Gap.
-Afterward, make your way to the awe-inspiring aboriginal cultural centre to gain insight into the rich history of Gariweld and the Indigenous people of Australia.
+Afterward, make your way to the awe-inspiring Aboriginal cultural centre to gain insight into the rich history of Gariweld and the Indigenous people of Australia.

 Grampians Adventure Golf/ Lake Bellfield